oracle-livelabs/pts/sharding/setup-environment/setup-environment.md

     Resource OCID: ocid1.dbsystem.oc1.ap-seoul-1.anu...twbq

     Suggestion: Please retry or contact support for help with service: Database Db System
     ```

+    or

+    ```
+    Error: 400-InvalidParameter, Cannot access Object Storage using the subnet with the following OCID: ocid1.subnet.oc1.ap-seoul-1.aaa...xfa.
+Review your VCN configuration.
+If you need further assistance, contact Oracle Support.

+    Suggestion: Please update the parameter(s) in the Terraform config as per error message Cannot access Object Storage using the subnet with the following OCID: ocid1.subnet.oc1.ap-seoul-1.aaa...xfa.
+Review your VCN configuration.
+If you need further assistance, contact Oracle Support.
+    ```

     In this situation, some base databases have been provisioned, others with error.
 You can click **Apply** again in the stack details page to provision the rest resources).